protonemedia/laravel-ffmpeg/README.md

 * Built-in support for generating *VTT Preview Thumbnail* files.
 * Requires PHP 8.0 and 8.1.
 * Tested with FFmpeg 4.4 and 5.0.
-* Lots of integration tests, GitHub Actions with both Ubuntu and Windows.

 ## Installation